 The End Of Advertising As We Know It--And What To Do Now "How are we supposed to judge a creative idea versus a product idea?"
 This was a question that surfaced during one of the many long judging sessions last week in the South of France where I got to preside over the Mobile category, one of the 16 categories at the Cannes Lions International Festival of Creativity.
 It caused quite a stir in the jury room.
-Some strongly argued that creative ideas and product ideas should not be in the same category, while others countered that real users don’t necessarily differentiate the two.
-Whether it’s a campaign or a product, brands are vying for people’s time.
 This question about campaigns versus products was raised simply and partially out of confusion.
 Yes and Yes.
 Kodak filed for bankruptcy while Instagram was bought by Facebook for $1 billion.
 Chris Anderson put it.
 The reality is this: Business ideas from the least expected players and angles will disrupt your brand faster than advertising can save it.
+A couple of years after the world’s biggest advertising award show ditched the word advertising, we’ve reached an inflection point: Advertising as we know it has come to an end.
 Now what?
+Here are a few principles that can guide the shift from the Old World Order to the New World Order.
 1. 2.
-3. 4.
+3.